igeorge0902/Gateway/dalogin/README.md

 ```
 The context is what you set up in your web.xml, and the token parameter will be retrieved from the session.
 See between line 60 and 70 in AdminServlet.java.

+User has to provide the second key (token2) of tokens by a client request, which has to belong to the first one - retrieved from the session - by a given device.

 Important:
 ----